Harrylevesque/Expo2026/README.md

 oct 3
 attempted to  continue user and service creation

+oct 4
+continued to setup server hosting. sucseeded at getting a vps but installed an image for a x86 computer instead of aarch64
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan